 Problems With Searching Books By ISBN

-Unfortunately, most places that sell books by ISBN do not recognize the UPC, which means you will not find any information concerning the book.
+Unfortunately, most places that sell books by ISBN don’t recognize the UPC, which means you won’t find any information concerning the book.

-Sometimes, your book’s barcode may contain an ISBN but might be covered with a sticker from the book store it is being sold in.
+Sometimes, your book’s barcode may contain an ISBN but might be covered with a sticker from the book store it’s being sold in.

-If you come across such situations, you can peel off the sticker enough to see the actual ISBN barcode.
+If you encounter such situations, you can peel off the sticker enough to see the actual ISBN barcode.